GabrielArpini/SatelliteDataPipeline/README.md

 Well, it is not sorted by year, let's fix that:
 ![image](imgs/insights_15.png)
 Make sure that the sorting by year is descending, not ascending.
-We need to add a title as well, which will be `Average launches by year and country`:
+We need to add a title as well, which will be `Average monthly launches by year and country`:

 ![image](imgs/insights_16.png)

-Now, our last tile, ihullll, this one will be about the average days on orbit by type of orbit, in other words, there are a lot of types of orbits, based on altitude, inclination, etc, with dbt, we made a classification of the main types of orbits, now we are going to use it to see if there is some kind of relation between orbit type and how long a payload stays in orbit, and if drag is associated as well.
+Now, for our last visualization: average days in orbit by orbit type.
+There are multiple orbit types based on altitude, inclination, and other parameters.
+Using dbt, we classified these orbits into key categories.
+Now, we will analyze whether there is a relationship between orbit type and the duration a payload remains in orbit—and whether drag plays a role.
 We are going to use the `lifespan_orbit` table for that.

 Select a `combo chart`:
 ![image](imgs/insights_17.png)